oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 TC members should send comments on this document to the TC's email list.
-Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the "Send A Comment" button on the TC's web page at https://www.oasis-open.org/committees/openc2/.
+Others should send comments to the TC's public comment list, after subscribing to it by following the instructions on the [openc2-comment](https://groups.oasis-open.org/communities/community-home?communitykey=9ae0f0f9-24b5-44ea-9fe7-018dce260e09) page at OASIS.

 #### Citation format:
 When referencing this document the following citation format should be used: